IvanTepes/Space-Facts/README.md

 </div>

 ### Navigation Bar
-  Is on the top of all the pages on the site and is fixed, with rounded on edge and transparent to give user sense where is when scroll.
-The left hand side has the logo of the page being **Sp@ce F@cts**, and when clicked, will return the user to the home page.
-The rest of the navigation items are centred to middle of the Navigation bar and they are: **Home**, **About us** and **Planets** which is also a drop down menu and change shape to three lines called "Burger" for mobile screens `and tablets screens`.
+- It is on the top of all the pages on the site and is fixed, slightly rounded on edges and transparent to give the user sense where is he positioned when scrolling.
+The left hand side has the logo of the page being **Sp@ce F@cts**, and when clicked, it returnes the user to the home page.
+The rest of the navigation items are centred to the middle of the Navigation bar and they are: **Home**, **About us** and **Planets** which is also a drop down menu and change shape to three lines called **Hamburger Button** for mobile screens `and tablets screens`.

-`Navigation bar is now centered middle on mobile screens too, before was lined to left side when is in drop down shape.`
+- `Navigation bar is now centered on the middle of the mobile screens and it before was lined to left side when it is in drop down form.`

-  Navigation item **Planets** have orange down indicator and is drop down menu on larger screens.
+- Navigation item **Planets** have orange down indicator and it is a drop down menu.
-  Navigation bar have thick orange border on bottom side to separate navigation bar from rest of page because is rounded and only on bottom side give pleasant and interesant ux.
+  Navigation bar has thick orange border on bottom side to separate navigation bar from rest of the page because it is rounded and only on the bottom side gives pleasant and interesant ux.
-  The Navigation bar gives the user information about where he is on the site by changing the color of the active page also change color on hover provide user information what action he can make.
+  The Navigation bar gives the user information about where he is on the site by changing the color of the active page also change color on hover provides the user the information what action he can make.

-* **Navigation bar with active home page**
+* **Navigation bar with active Home Page**

 <div align="center">
 <img src="/assets/images/readme/features/navbar/navbar.jpg" target="_blank" rel="noopener" width="800" alt="Nav bar home">
 </div>

-* **Navigation bar with active about**
+* **Navigation bar with active About Page**

 <div align="center">
 <img src="/assets/images/readme/features/navbar/navbar_about.jpg" target="_blank" rel="noopener" width="800" alt="Nav bar about">